 Minimally invasive valve surgery techniques offer several advantages compared to open-chest procedures.
 They include:

-- Less scarring.
-Only a few tiny scars and/or a two-inch scar remains after minimally invasive valve surgery.
+- Less scarring Only a few tiny scars and/or a two-inch scar remain after minimally invasive valve surgery.

 CMH also offers conventional open chest surgery for patients requiring such procedures.